223 Hutchinson Road, Robbinsville, NJ 08691

-The Project Freedom Robbinsville (NJ) location is a complex of 30 units designed specifically to provide housing and activities for 46 individuals with various disabilities.
-This $3.5 million project was completed in October, 1991
+The original Project Freedom Robbinsville (NJ) location at 223 Hutchinson Road is a complex of 30 units designed specifically to provide housing and activities for 46 individuals with various disabilities.
+This $3.5 million project was completed in October, 1991.

 Project Freedom Is a 501(c)(3) non-profit organization that develops and operates barrier-free housing to enable individuals with disabilities to live independently.
 In addition, supportive services such as recreation, training and advocacy are provided.

 Tim Doherty, Executive Director; CEO

 Norman A. Smith, Associate Executive Director & Co-Founder